mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Spell Speeds and Effect Types.md

 > [!NOTE]
 > **Creates a Chain Link**

-These are Spell Speed 1 effects that happen when a specific condition is met (they "trigger").
+These are Spell Speed 1 effects that activate when a specific condition is met (they "trigger").
 They can be either *mandatory* or *optional* (You can tell when an effect is optional if it includes the words "You can").
 Flip Effects are a special kind of Trigger Effect.
 Trigger effects _can_ activate during the non-turn player's turn, depending on the trigger condition of the card.